Disney After Hours at Magic Kingdom Review (Is It Worth It?)

 I also knew that this number was pushing it, considering the walking time between each attraction, the length of the queue, possible wait times for rides, and the length of time spent riding each attraction.

-Other considerations include taking restroom breaks, having that snack, and how willing you are to push through and get things done.
+Other considerations include taking restroom breaks, having a snack, and how willing you are to push through and get things done.
 In some instances, we hustled.

 We also know the most efficient ways to get around the park.
 So that is an advantage we have over the average guest and something you might want to consider.

-I do not want anyone to read this article and think they have to experience 15 attractions to get their money’s worth.
+I do not want anyone to read this article and think they must experience 15 attractions to get their money’s worth.
 This was our thing.
-You are welcome to use this review as an example to lay out your plan.
+You can use this review as an example to lay out your plan.

 Our first hiccup was not getting to the park early enough to get to our desired location for fireworks.
-We intended to be on the left side facing the castle so we could head straight through Liberty Square to Big Thunder Mountain Railroad as soon as the fireworks were over.
+We intended to be on the left side of the castle.
+That way, we could head straight through Liberty Square to Big Thunder Mountain Railroad as soon as the fireworks were over.

 However, we waited much longer for a bus to Magic Kingdom than expected.
 So we waltzed into the park at 8:50 p.m. and worked our way through the crowd to the Tomorrowland side.

 From my experience, you never want to fight the “after the fireworks” crowd.
-Instead, you want to do one of two things–stay put until the crowd clears or escape to the nearest land.
+Instead, you want to do one of two things–stay put until the crowd clears or escape to the nearest land if you have the option.

 Since we were near the bridge to Tomorrowland, we aborted our plan and went straight to the Peoplemover.
 We would have stopped at Buzz Lightyear’s Space Ranger Spin first, but the outdoor queue was full, and we could see only a few guests ahead in the Peoplemover queue.